 Section 16(a) of the Exchange Act requires our officers and directors, and persons who own more than 10% of a registered class of our securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission ("SEC") and the New York Stock Exchange ("NYSE"), and to furnish us with such reports.
-Based solely on a review of copies of such reports for 2014, we believe that during 2014 all reports applicable to our officers, directors and greater than 10% beneficial owners were filed on a timely basis, with the following exceptions: 1) a Form 4 filing by Marshall Geller which was filed one day late on January 31, 2014; 2) a Form 4 filing by Deborah Ung which was filed one day late on September 22, 2014; and 3) a Form 4 filing by Sue Kelly reporting a transaction on May 1, 2014, which was filed on February 18, 2015.
+Based solely on a review of copies of such reports for 2015, we believe that during 2015 all reports applicable to our officers, directors and greater than 10% beneficial owners were filed on a timely basis.